cengiztonbul/easy-2d-fov-unity/README.md

 # Easy 2D FOV
 ![](Resources/example-1.jpg)
+<i> Note: Visual assets in this demonstration are not provided with the package </i>

 This Unity package provides an appealing line of sight system that aims ease of use and modify.
 It is developed for URP and it works in both 2021 and 2022 versions of Unity.